pmfrancis/pmfrancis.github.io/_posts/2025-07-11-best-honk-songs.markdown

 - FIDLAR - "West Coast"

 There you go.
 There's the fucking list.
 If you like it, I don't have a lot of money and really what to play THPS 3+4... :) :)

 [Ko-fi](https://ko-fi.com/skeletonhaver)

+just kidding don't do that. but also...

+(I'll probably put these all into a YT playlist sometime soon, look out for that)